Managing the Web Client

 - If your users do not have access they can't disrupt services

-- If someone changes anything using Nodinite you will know who did what when
+- If someone changes anything using Nodinite you can later know who did what and when

-Nodinite currently uses Windows Integrated Security and in order for your end users to get access to the Web Client User Interface a Nodinite Administrator needs to register the end users identity either as a User or part of a Windows Group.
+Nodinite currently uses Windows Integrated Security and in order for your end users to get access to the Web Client User Interface a Nodinite Administrator needs to register the end users identity either as a User or part of a Windows Group and then add to appropriate Nodinite application Roles.

 The policy is governed by a predefined Administrators Role